Zeeeepa/xyops/docs/actions.md

 ### Run Event

 Launch another event as a follow-up action.
-The new job inherits context, and for job actions you can override the child event’s params.
+The new job inherits context, and for job actions you can override the child event's params.

 Parameters: